JanDeDobbeleer/oh-my-posh/docs/docs/contributing-plastic.md

 ## Testing stuff

 Now to the fun part!
-The server is automatically setup to host a `default` repo with the branch `/main`.
+The server is automatically set up to host a `default` repo with the branch `/main`.

 The Plastic SCM CLI command is: `cm`